Beyoncé Orders off a Menu, Starts a Hilarious Twitter Meme

 Just kidding, she's definitely not, which is exactly why fans lost it when they saw a photo of the singer ordering food from a paper menu just like we mortals do.

-The pic of Queen Bey, which was part of a series taken during an intimate dinner party with friends and family, shows the expectant superstar speaking with a server about meal options.
+The pic of Queen Bey—which was taken Tuesday during an intimate party at L.A.'s Beauty & Essex to celebrate Roc Nation SVP Lenny S.'s birthday—shows the expectant superstar speaking with a server about meal options.
 It's so fabulous, yet so normal—basically, the Internet had no choice but to turn it into a meme.

 RELATED: Beyoncé Slays the Maternity Style Game in a Ravishing Red Gown